AnneTrue/nexus-clash-interface-tweaks/README.md

 # Usage
 Install the userscript via GreaseMonkey or TamperMonkey.

-Then navigate to your character's "Pad" tab in the multifunction pane.
+Then navigate to "Nexus Tweaks" tab in the multifunction pane.

 There are two types of modules: "local" for character-specific settings, and "global" for all characters (for instance, Global Message History).